Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 ## Introduction

-Kong codebase includes a performance testing framework (hereinafter called the “framework").
+The Kong codebase includes a performance testing framework (hereinafter referred to as the “framework").
-It allows Kong developers and users to evaluate performance of Kong itself, bundled or custom plugins, as well as plot framegraphs to debug performance bottleneck.
+It allows Kong developers and users to evaluate the performance of Kong itself as well as bundled or custom plugins, and plot framegraphs to debug performance bottlenecks.
 The framework collects RPS (request per second) and latencies of Kong processing the request to represent performance metrics under different workloads.

-The framework is implemented as an extension to Kong's intergration test suite.
+The framework is implemented as an extension to Kong's integration test suite.

 ## Installation

 The frameworks uses [busted](https://olivinelabs.com/busted/) and some Lua development dependencies of Kong.
-To setup the environment, run `make dev` under Kong repository to install all Lua dependencies.
+To setup the environment, run `make dev` on your Kong repository to install all Lua dependencies.

 [Back to top](#introduction)

 ## Drivers

-Three "drivers" are implemented depending on different environment, accuracy requirement and difficulty to setup.
+Three "drivers" are implemented depending on different environments, accuracy requirements, and setup complexity.

 | Driver   | Test between git commits | Test between binary releases | Flamegraph | Test unreleased version |
 |----------|--------------------------|------------------------------|------------|-------------------------|